« Previous Page

 dependence, but it doesn't happen all at once.

-Recovery from alcohol abuse or dependence—staying
+Recovery from alcohol misuse or dependence—staying

 sober—is a lifelong process that takes commitment and effort.

-If you are abusing
+If you are misusing

 alcohol and are not dependent on it, you may be able to